HumanOsv/SnippetKick/README.md

     user$  perl SnippetKick.pl Config.in > out.log

-Alternatively, the user can set AUTOMATON to run in the background using one of the following methods:
+Alternatively, the user can set SnippetKick to run in the background using one of the following methods:

 	user$ nohup perl SnippetKick.pl Config.in > out.log
 	user$ setsid perl SnippetKick.pl Config.in > out.log